Facts on Tiger Throne of Tipu Sultan

 Description of the Throne:

-tiger-head-and-paws-from-tipu-sultan's-throneThe throne of Tipu Sultan was a magnificent sight to behold, resembling a howdah set upon a tiger.
-Made entirely of wood, this masterpiece was estimated to be worth 60,000 pagodas.
-The throne was octagon-shaped and adorned with plates of the purest gold, embellished with tiger stripes and Arabic verses from the Koran.
-The roughly eight-foot by five-foot pavilion, rested upon the back of a standing royal tiger figure also covered with gold plating.
-The tiger's eyes and teeth were made of rock crystal, and its open mouth appeared as if it were roaring.
+The throne of Tipu Sultan was a magnificent sight, resembling a howdah atop a tiger.
+Made entirely of wood, this masterpiece was valued at 60,000 pagodas.
+The throne was octagon-shaped and adorned with plates of the pure gold, embellished with tiger stripes and Arabic verses from the Koran.

-Tipu had made a vow not to sit on it, until he had recovered the provinces that were ceded to the British by the treaty of Srirangapatna.
-"Among the captured property in our hands was the superb throne overlaid with sheets of pure gold, which the Sultan had yet never mounted; and which was now destined to seal the triumph of his hated adversaries", reported Major David Price, the Prize Agent.
+"Among the captured property in our hands was the superb throne overlaid with sheets of pure gold, which the Sultan had yet never mounted; and which was now destined to seal the triumph of his hated adversaries," reported Major David Price, the Prize Agent.

 This masterpiece was dismantled by the British followed by the fall of Srirangapatna.
-According to records, 'this superb throne was too cumbersome to transport without damage, and too valuable to sell as a whole, was broken up within the palace.'
+According to records, this superb throne was too cumbersome to transport without damage, and too valuable to sell as a whole, was broken up within the palace.

 The life-size golden tiger-head and paws that once adorned the base of the throne, along with the exquisite jeweled Huma bird, now rest in the grand halls of Windsor Castle.